fadeln/Trashify/README.md

 - **PATCH /users/:id**: This endpoint is used to update a user with a specific ID.
 You need to send the authentication token in the request header, ensure that the requester is the account owner, and send the update data in the request body.
 - **GET /logout/:id**: This endpoint is used to log out a user session with a specific ID.
 You need to send the authentication token in the request header.

-## Notes
+## Tutorial

+To get information about specific crafting materials, use the following endpoint:

+- **GET /tutorial/:material**: This endpoint is used to retrieve information about a specific crafting material.
+Replace `:material` with the desired material type in the URL.

+### Material Types:

+- Cardboard
+- Glass
+- Metal
+- Plastic

+### Example:

+- `GET /tutorial/cardboard`
+- `GET /tutorial/glass`
+- `GET /tutorial/metal`
+- `GET /tutorial/plastic`

-- All the above endpoints require authentication, except for `POST /auth/register` and `POST /auth/login`.
-- To use endpoints that require authentication, you need to send the authentication token in the request header with the format `Authorization: Bearer <token>`.
+Note: All the above endpoints require authentication, except for `POST /auth/register` , `POST /auth/login` and `GET /tutorial`.
+To use endpoints that require authentication, you need to send the authentication token in the request header with the format `Authorization: Bearer <token>`.